tenet-org/tenet-docs/docs/tenet-stablecoin-protocol/index.md

 LSDC is the USD-pegged stablecoin used to pay out loans on the Tenet Stablecoin Protocol.
 At any time it can be redeemed against the underlying [collateral](/tenet-stablecoin-protocol/borrowing#what-do-you-mean-by-collateral) at face value.
 Learn more about the [stability mechanism](https://docs.liquity.org/faq/lusd-redemptions).

-LSDC stands for Liquid Staking Dollar as it is backed by LSDs from the Tenet blockchain network.
+LSDC stands for Liquid Staking Dollar as it is backed by LSDs re-staked to the Tenet network.

 ### Does Tenet Stablecoin Protocol have a token?